Shawnessy station

 It was one of the two new stations to open on June 28, 2004, as part of the South LRT Extension Phase II.
-The station is located along Shawville Boulevard and is adjacent to its neighbourhood and it's shopping district.
+The station is located along Shawville Boulevard and is adjacent to its neighbourhood and its shopping district.

 The station's side-loading platforms are staggered with a pedestrian crossing of the tracks between the two platforms.
 The East platform takes you north through downtown to Tuscany.
 The West platform takes you the one stop south to the end of the line in Somerset.

 The station platforms were originally built to accommodate four-car-length trains.

 In 2005, the station registered an average of 3,900 boardings per weekday.